 Has a Debt Collector Breached the FDCPA While Trying to Collect Debt From You?

-If you believe the FDCPA has been breached, or you would like to learn about your rights as a consumer in debt, call an attorney, like a bankruptcy attorney in Las Vegas, NV .
+If you believe the FDCPA has been breached, or you would like to learn about your rights as a consumer in debt, call a bankruptcy attorney today.